 Do These Products Raise Legal Issues?

 Children do have privacy rights, just like adults, although even the most important constitutional rights of children may be limited because of their minority status.
-I have found that virtually nothing specific to GPS and children has been legislated, nor has much been written about the subject.
-In contrast, concerns about children's privacy have been raised in other areas.
+Virtually nothing specific to GPS and children has been legislated.
+However, In contrast, concerns about children's privacy have been raised in other areas.
 There have been outcries in Europe about identity cards that might carry such data as health information about a child.
 In this country, the Children's Privacy Protection Act of 1998 limits the ways Web site operators and others may collect and disseminate information pertaining to customers under the age of 13.

 But those concerns relate to protecting children from privacy invasions by outsiders, not by their parents.
 In contrast, GPS chiefly raises issues in the realm of parent-child relationships.
 One area where the parent-child relationship has collided with privacy concerns is the medical arena, especially with the controversial and politically charged issue of abortion.
 But neither the legislation nor judicial decisions arising out of such issues provide clear rules for GPS.